 Leader length between rivers and lakes is pretty much the same.
 Having around 9ft of leader which you then add your tippet to is fine, and you can always increase the length to work different depths with a floating line.

 One thing you should watch out for is the strength of your tippet.
-Lakes are no place for 8x tippet, as the trout will just bite through it, use 4x tippet and above only or you’ll be very sad when a 6lb trout bites you off.
+Lakes are no place for an 8x tippet, as the trout will just bite through it, use a 4x tippet and above only or you’ll be very sad when a 6lb trout bites you off.